lesersokerbok/lsb-wordpress-themes/README.md

 ```

 ### Accepting a pull request
-Pull request are accepted and merged using the ??? option.
+Pull request are accepted and merged using the `squash and merge` option.

 ### Deploying
 After a pull request is accepted the `master` branch should be deployed as soon as possible.